hollance/coreml-survival-guide/README.markdown

 **CheckInputImage:** Demo app for iOS that shows how to use a very basic image-to-image model to verify how Vision and the neural network preprocessing options modify the input image.

+**MobileNetV2+SSDLite:** Conversion script and demo app for the SSDLite object detection model.
+(The original model is not included, you'll need to download this first.
+See the link in **ssdlite.py**.)

 **NeuralNetworkBuilder:** Demo of how to write your own Core ML converter.
 Includes the trained Caffe model.

 Scripts: